timczerniak/gramadach_na_gaeilge/07_adjectives_nominative.md

-# Adjectives 1: Singular & Plural
+# Adjectives - The Nominative Case

 ## Adjectives With Singular Nouns